digitaltwincentre/digitaltwincentre.github.io/index.md

 # Overview

-This page contains the minutes for the AU Digital Twin Centre netmeetings.
+This page contains the minutes for the AU Digital Twin Centre biweekly net meetings.